cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 - 1 two wire plug

-*Notes*
+*Note*
 The 24LC16 can be subsituted for a larger EEROM if required.
-Update the following line with the device size:
+Update the following line in src/AnalogClock.cpp with the device size:

     I2C_eeprom ee(0x50, I2C_DEVICESIZE_24LC16);